stu92054/SukuShow-Deck-Miner/README.md

 The simulator only processes notes at their precise `just` timing in the chart, regardless of whether the judgment is Perfect.
 However, in-game judgment has a **time window**.
 When AP is not enough, this might cause skill activation timings in actual play to be slightly earlier/later, potentially leading to one more/less skill activation than in simulation in extreme cases.
 For notes that fall on the same beat as the start/end of Fever, frame-by-frame "optimizing" can sometimes allow them to receive the double Voltage bonus from Fever.
 However, the recorded timestamp of these notes in the chart is usually a few decimal places off from the actual Fever transition time, which might lead to them not being processed within Fever during simulation.
-The table below shows judgment timings as of Ver.4.0.1, for reference only:
+The table below shows judgment timings as of Ver.4.0.1.

 <table>
   <thead>